How You Can Sleep Better If You Work the Night Shift

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“Working non-traditional shifts interferes with the body’s circadian rhythms,” says sleep expert Tina Waters, MD.
-“Most of us are awake during the day because our body’s internal clock is keeping us awake.
+“Working nontraditional shifts interferes with the body’s circadian rhythms,” says sleep expert Jessica Vensel Rundo, MD, MS. “Most of us are awake during the day because our body’s internal clock is keeping us awake.
 So no matter how tired you are after working all night, your awakening signals will conflict with your desire to sleep.”

 Fortunately, there are some lifestyle changes that can help.
-But first, let’s look at the problems this disorder can cause.
+Dr. Vensel Rundo explains the problems this disorder can cause and what you can do to help.

-“There was also a large study done on nurses who worked the night shift in which they were found to have a higher prevalence of infertility and even cancer,” Dr. Waters says.
+“There was also a large study done on nurses who worked the night shift in which they were found to have a higher prevalence of breast cancer,” says Dr. Vensel Rundo.

 Not all shift workers will develop shift work sleep disorder.